yasuoza/YOChartImageKit/README.md

 ## Example

-Example application is available for both iOS and watchOS.
+Example applications are available for both iOS and watchOS.
 Open `YOChartImageKit.xcodeproj` with Xcode and build demo app.